e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 - Does not reset the database or generate artifacts
 - Does not rely on a shadow database

+We also need to change how we build and start the app on Render.

+The command for building is : `npm install && npm run build`.
+This will transpile the code and bundle it in "dist/" directory.
+The command for starting is : `npx prisma migrate deploy && npm run start:prod `.

 #### **Seeding Initial Data**: